rosiehiggins/Metaverse-NVC-research-project/README.md

 ├── test-data                   # Test datasets used for heuristic testing ├── training-images             # Samples of all secondary image data used in dataset │   ...
-│   └── README.txt              # Location to download secondary image data if required
+│   └── README.txt              # Location to download all secondary image data if required
 ├── training-videos             # Samples of primary video data collected │   │                           #(participant videos not available due to anonymity requirement) │   ├── non-gesture